 Instead of rotating like the ProxyMesh and Open Proxy servers, the World Proxy employs a "least recently used" algorithm per domain.
 However, because the World Proxy is heavily used, its static set of IPs cycles through rapidly; therefore it's possible to get the same IP on subsequent requests.
 Still, while its IPs do not change, it has many more IPs than the other proxies.

-The physical location of the proxy server is in Texas, USA.
+The physical location of the proxy server is in Atlanta, Georgia, USA.
 This means that requests can take longer when forwarded through IPs not located in the US.
 This condition, called network latency, is further discussed in the article on Adding Proxies for More IPs.

-Note: Adding the world proxy as an extra is equivalent to adding 5 extra rotating proxies.
+- Adding the World Proxy to the 50 or 100 plan as an extra is equivalent to adding 5 extra rotating proxies.

 If speed of requests is important to you, then the rotating proxies may be a better choice.

 If you're sending requests via the World Proxy, be aware that the system can cycle through its IP addresses rapidly, even though the proxy has some 25,000 static IPs.

 When you request a specific IP, it may be important to know how long you have access, and whether and when you can get the same one in another request.

 You can control the IP address for a request as follows:

 - Use it in an Authentication Header string with each request (format